St. Augustine Church (New Orleans): History

-The Tomb of the Unknown Slave is located in a garden plot on the property of St. Augustine Church and is a monument to the many nameless or forgotten slaves that died before emancipation.
+The Tomb of the Unknown Slave is located in a garden plot on the property of St. Augustine Church and is a monument to the many nameless or forgotten enslaved people that died before emancipation.
 The monument consists of large chains in the shape of a cross with small chains at the base.
-The parishioners that designed the monument selected this location since it is the site of the Tremé Plantation House where many slaves lived in centuries passed.
+The parishioners that designed the monument selected this location since it was the site of the Tremé Plantation House where enslaved people lived for centuries.